 You MUST pass the theory test (if one is required) and then a practical driving test for the category of vehicle you wish to drive before driving unaccompanied.
+Law MV(DL)R reg 40

-Using the road 4.The road user and the law
+Using the road

+1. The road user and the law